 Argentinian Explorer offers expedition cruises around South America.
-The top four expedition destinations are: Antarctica, at the "end of the Earth", Patagonia at the southern continental end, East Galápagos Islands and West Galápagos Islands in Ecuador, and the Amazon River in the wild and unspoiled region of Brazil.
+The top four expedition destinations are: Antarctica, at the "end of the Earth" and Patagonia at the southern continental.
 These are expedition trips including talks by specialists in the matter, such as biologist, scientists and naturalists.
 These voyages are not similar to the luxury cruises offered by most tourist operators.
 On the contrary, these ships take no more than 200 passengers.
 Also, their main objective is to get to know the natural areas on each destination.
 Ports of arrival on these programs are places where environmental preservation is essential.
-In general, ports of arrival are ecological reserves or national parks, such as the Antarctic areas or the Galápagos Islands in Ecuador.
+In general, ports of arrival are ecological reserves or national parks, such as the Antarctic areas.

 Cruises around Antarctica have a number of different versions, from the classic 10/12- day tour, arriving in the Atlantic Peninsula, to extended cruises such as the 31-day cruises semi circumnavigating Antarctica and arriving in New Zealand.
 You can also choose a short 6-day trip such as the express air cruise of M/V Ocean Nova.
 The advantage of air cruises is that you avoid crossing the Drake Passage, which means 2 days less to reach the Antarctic Peninsula.
 The disadvantage is the price as these are the most expensive programs to the white continent.
 In this program you will fly from Punta Arenas to King George Island in the South Shetland archipelago, and then take a ship to the Peninsula.
 You will enjoy an aerial view of Cape Horns and the Sea of Drake.